danzschulman/speaker_listener_reinforcer/README.md

+# Speaker-Listener-Reinforcer improvement

+This fork is part of the work of Dan Schulman's Thesis that can be found [here](https://github.com/danzschulman/Masters_Thesis)

+In this work, I improved the original network by replacing the original visual encoder (VGG) with a better one (ResNet).

 Torch implementation of CVPR 2017's referring expression paper "A Joint Speaker-Listener-Reinforcer Model for Referring Expressions"
 ==============================================
 This repository contains code for both referring expression generation and referring expression comprehension task,